create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 - If the visible field is FALSE, then the [Shape](/x_ite/components/shape/shape/) does not cast any shadows, regardless of the *castShadow* value.
 - If prior X3D3 content is loaded into an X3D4 model, then legacy [Shape](/x_ite/components/shape/shape/) nodes have shadows set to true.

+### SFBool [in, out] **visible** TRUE

+Whether or not renderable content within this node is visually displayed.

+#### Hints

+- The *visible* field has no effect on animation behaviors, event passing or other non-visual characteristics.
+- Content must be *visible* to be collidable and to be pickable.

 ### SFBool [in, out] **bboxDisplay** FALSE